Mario Hoops 3-on-3

 The game features a series of three versus three basketball tournaments on different courts, each of three games.
 The game uses the Nintendo DS's touch screen extensively and features items and coins from the Mario series.
-Critics praised the game for being amusing and fun, but criticized the weak AI and limited multiplayer options, with full basketball games only being playable across two players locally who each had a copy of the game.
+The game received mixed reviews from critics, who praised the game for being amusing and fun, but criticized the weak AI and limited multiplayer options, with full basketball games only being playable across two players locally who each had a copy of the game.